Chapter 2.25

 (c) If the participant contests the grounds for termination from the program, a contested termination hearing will be set on a regular criminal docket, within 10 judicial days, unless good cause for delay exists.
 The Tribes has the burden of proof in a contested termination hearing; the burden of proof is a preponderance of the evidence.

-(d) Pretrial Diversion.
-After termination and acceptance of the defendant’s guilty plea the Court shall set the case for sentencing on the Wellness Court Docket.
+(e) Pretrial Diversion.
+After termination, the Court shall accept the defendant’s guilty plea, and set the case for sentencing on the alternative court docket.
 Sentencing shall comply with TTC 2.25.150.

 (7) Rules of Evidence and Procedure.